 Starting a travel blog doesn’t have to be difficult.
 With a few skills, some hard work, and a small investment, you can learn how to create a travel blog that makes you money while you travel (and partner with travel companies all around the world!).
 Just follow these five simple steps.

-Before we get started, if you’re just looking to start a travel blog for your family and friends, there’s an easy solution–you can set up a free blog on WordPress.com to keep everybody back home updated on your travels.
+Before we get started, if you’re just looking for advice on how to start a travel blog for your family and friends, there’s an easy solution–you can set up a free blog on WordPress.com to keep everybody back home updated on your travels.

 But if you’re serious about making a travel blog, and if you want to become successful at it, there’s a little bit more to it.
 To be perfectly honest, building a successful travel blog is hard work and it does require a small investment up front (about $100 to get started).
 But if you hope to make money from it someday, or even travel for free, I guarantee you it’s well worth it.